Jacques Mesrine: Murder of Gérard Lebovici

 By law, Mesrine could not profit from L'instinct de Mort, but the publishers had received a threatening letter from him in 1979 demanding payment nonetheless.
 L'instinct de Mort was republished in 1984 by Champ Libre Editions, The founder of Champ Libre, Gérard Lebovici, was a gifted entrepreneur, influential in the French film industry, and known for his fascination with criminals.
 Lebovici adopted Mesrine's daughter after her father's death.

-On 5 March 1984, the body of Gérard Lebovici was found in the Avenue Foch underground car park.
-He had been shot dead, with the bullet wounds forming a square: a traditional underworld sign for a contract that has not been fulfilled.
+On 7 March 1984, the body of Gérard Lebovici was found in the Avenue Foch underground car park.
+It was determined that he had been shot dead two days earlier, with the bullet wounds forming a square: a traditional underworld sign for a contract that has not been fulfilled.
 One theory is that Lebovici may have been killed by a close associate of Mesrine's with whom Lebovici may have had an appointment on the day of his death.

 Pop culture references

-A film about Mesrine; Mesrine, was released in 1984.
-It featured Nicolas Silberg in the title role and was written and directed by André Génovès.
+The 1979 film The Police War (La Guerre des polices), released a few days after Mesrine's death, was based on the real-life competition between French police divisions to capture Mesrine.